Simon3457/ADHomeLab/README.md

 # Active Directory Home Lab

 <h2>Description</h2>
-This lab goes through the process of creating a Windows Server virtual machine on Oracle VirtualBox to simulate creating users and administrating them within a business enmvironment.
+This lab goes through the process of creating a Windows Server virtual machine on Oracle VirtualBox to simulate creating users and administrating them within a business environment.
 <br />